 Taking a slightly different angle, brands like Jamie Oliver or IKEA are good examples of a growing number who are reinventing the lifestyle brand, bringing consumers closer to the brand by re-focusing aspiration around ‘real life’ lifestyles and an exploration of individuality.
 We believe that the next generation of top lifestyle brands will come from a much wider arena than simply individuals whose lives and products we want.
-We will be looking to a whole new raft of influences that have an attitude and philosophy that can easily convert to compelling lifestyle brands.
-But, these brands must make sure to offer consumers the same focus, razor sharp brand awareness, and desire as the most successful single-offer brands of today.
+We will be looking to a whole new raft of influences who have an attitude and philosophy that can easily convert to compelling lifestyle brands.
+But these brands must make sure to offer consumers the same focus, razor sharp brand awareness, and desire as the most successful single-offer brands of today.

-The lifestyle journey has begun to deliver us from cookie-cutter to the carefully curated and now to a new and next generation of closeness and original creativity.
-Today we have begun to treat brands as having personalities of their own.
-It’s incredibly important for them to recognize this shift as their identity becomes increasingly holistic and to continue to fulfil consumer expectations by expressing these personalities on multiple platforms, in a way that consumers can still relate to and emotionally engage with.
+The lifestyle journey has begun to deliver us from cookie-cutter to the carefully curated, and now to a new, next generation of closeness and original creativity.
+Today, we have begun to treat brands as having personalities of their own.
+It’s incredibly important for them to recognize this shift as their identity becomes increasingly holistic, and to continue to fulfil consumer expectations by expressing these personalities on multiple platforms, in a way that consumers can still relate to and emotionally engage with.
 Just as we expect our friends to enrich our lives with their personalities and experiences, we have the same expectations of brands and especially the ones that purport to represent aspirational lifestyles.
 The brands that can fulfil this will be the ones to shape and own the future of lifestyle branding by not just being another appendage or accessory, but by taking intimacy and integration to a whole new level.

 Originally published on Popsop.